-Eight students will represent the University of Kansas Lawrence Campus at the 2019 Capitol Graduate Research Summit at the State Capitol Building in Topeka, Kansas.
+Eight graduate students will represent the University of Kansas Lawrence Campus at the 2019 Capitol Graduate Research Summit at the State Capitol Building in Topeka, Kansas on February 26, 2019.
 Learn more about their research below.

 For information about the event, and the other participating Kansas universities, please visit the Capitol Graduate Research Summit website.